-This year, the school will be using the Concierge Pad app to aid in arrival and dismissal procedures.
+Dismissal Family Car Number: Trinity uses the Concierge Pad app to aid with dismissal.
 Each family will be assigned a number and will be issued two tags with that number.
 The tag should be hooked onto the rearview mirror for easy visibility by Trinity Faculty and Staff.
 Only Trinity Faculty and Staff will use the app.

-For dismissal, students will not leave their classrooms until their family car has arrived.
-When the family car arrives at the designated pick-up spot, a Trinity Faculty or Staff member will input the family number into the app, which will then notify the Homeroom teacher/s to release the students to their dismissal location.
+When the family car arrives at the designated pick-up spot, a Trinity Faculty or Staff member will input the family Concierge Pad tag number into the app, which will then notify the Homeroom teacher/s to release the students to their dismissal location.
 Faculty and staff will be placed throughout the campus to ensure students are supervised as they travel to their designated dismissal location.